 Find out below which size works best for you and which material V60 cone is best.

 The shapes and curves of all these sizes are the same, just scaled up or down in size.
+The biggest difference is the size of the hole in the bottom which are slightly differences.
+The shapes and angles are the same otherwise.
 That makes them suitable to brew different amounts of coffee.

 Those are recommendations.
 You can brew more or less coffee in the different cones but it’s not ideal.
 Going a little bit outside of those recommendations is fine but if you go outside of them regularly, it’s better to buy a different size cone.